ziyezhu92/seainfo6150/assignments/final-project.md

 #### Summary page
 The second-to-last step of the order flow must be a summary of all the gathered information presented in a clear, easy-to-read way.

+You must create a print stylesheet for this page using print media queries as discussed in class.

 #### Thank you page
 The last step of the order flow must be a thank you page that thanks the user for their order.